 Cryptopolitan’s Cardano price prediction

-According to Cryptopolitan projections, the price of ADA could reach a maximum of $0.35 in 2026.
+According to Cryptopolitan’s projections, ADA’s price could reach $0.35 in 2026.
 By 2027, Cardano’s price could trade at a maximum of $0.51.

-ACH launched near $0.02 in 2020, surged to $0.1975 in August 2021, then slid below $0.10 by year end.
+ACH launched near $0.02 in 2020, surged to $0.1975 in August 2021, then slid below $0.10 by year’s end.

 During 2022 and 2023, it fell to $0.0133, later rebounded toward $0.049, but stayed volatile

-In 2024, it dropped to $0.0145, recovered above $0.02, and briefly ranged up to $0.0397 in December.
+In 2024, it dropped to $0.0145, recovered above $0.02, and briefly reached $0.0397 in December.

 Early 2025 saw swings between $0.016 and $0.040, before weakening again toward $0.020 by mid-year.